suffolklibraries/lgc/content/collections/events/a-chorus-line-sypt.md

     content:
       -
         type: text
-        text: 'They do accept video auditions, choose a monologue or song from the audition pack, and perform the dance from the video provided and send it to them.'
+        text: 'Video auditions are also accepted, choose a monologue or song from the audition pack, and perform the dance from the video provided and send it to ???'
   -
     type: paragraph
     content: